GGAC Goes Live

 - In your communications with legislators, emphasize the impact of code roll-backs on you as building professionals working in the Tar Heel State.

-- And, if at all possible, alert Mark Wills, ASHRAE’s Manager of State and Local Government Affairs, via email to let him know that you’ve made contact and how the conversation was received.
+- And, if at all possible, alert Jim Scarborough, ASHRAE’s Manager of State and Local Government Affairs, via email to let him know that you’ve made contact and how the conversation was received.

 Building energy codes – including code-intended standards like Standard 90.1 – are adopted, with or without amendment, by local governments on a regular cycle.
 These cycles are usually based upon the publication of the new editions of codes and standards; in the case of Standard 90.1 (and most other codes and code-intended standards), those published updates occur every three years.